 A Rubbish Service Charge is applied to all properties where a kerbside waste collection service is available, including vacant land.

-A Tip Levy Charge is applied to all commercial and industrial properties.
+A Tip Levy Charge is applied to all commercial and industrial properties, per unit.

 The revenue from these charges is used to provide kerbside collection at residential properties, waste management services and to maintain the Gove Peninsula Waste Management Facility.